open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/System_Open_or_Closed/System_Open_or_Closed.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: System Open or Closed
-      vehicle_c: Semi-truck
+        vehicle_c: Truck
-      vehicle: semi-truck
+        vehicle: truck
         units: kg
-    i_a: 98
+      i_a: 106
-    i_b: 253
+      i_b: 316
       part1:
         ans1:
           value: Yes, because the two carts are on a track with no friction.
         ans2:
           value: Yes, because their change in velocities are the same.
         ans3:
           value: No, because the total momentum is nonzero.
         ans4:
           value: No, because the momentum is not conserved
 ---
 # {{ params.vars.title }}
 Two {{ params.vars.vehicle }}s collide on a track. {{ params.vars.vehicle_c }}  A comes up behind {{ params.vars.vehicle }}  B and runs into it.